How to Move Into Your First College Apartment

 Making sure utilities are set up before you move in: Finding providers is one thing, but ensuring these services are available on moving day is another.
 When setting up your services, make sure everything will be up and running on day one.

 Do you have the furniture you’ll need?
 For a college student, first apartment furniture budgets are usually low.
-Look to thrift stores, family donations, and discount stores to pick up furniture you need before move-in day.
+Look to thrift stores, family donations, and discount furniture stores to pick up everything you need before move-in day.
 If you have a roommate, find out what they plan to bring to use in communal spaces.

 Making sure you have time to get parking passes from your leasing office.
 Make sure you arrive on moving day before the leasing office closes.
 That way, they can answer any last-minute questions you have.
 They may also give you a parking pass so you don’t get towed on your first night

 If you are moving in with a roommate, make sure your communal stuff is marked.
 Communal items might include books, glassware, decorations, and more.
 Marking these items ensures you know what belongs to you when it is time to move out.
 And talk ahead of time – do you both really need to bring your Keurig?

 Going through the apartment before moving anything in.
 Take photos of each living space and, if there are any discrepancies, make a list.
 Documenting issues like scratches on baseboards or stains on carpeting using photographs prevents you from getting charged for them when you move out.